MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/additional-features-and-components-upgrade.md

 1. Start the installation wizard.
 You can use either of the following methods.

--   From the Dynamics GP 2018 media, double-click the Setup.exe file.
+- From the Dynamics GP media, double-click the Setup.exe file.
 Click Dynamics GP.
 Select the existing instance of Dynamics GP in the Instance Selection window and click Next.

 —or—

 - Open the Control Panel &gt; Programs and Features or Uninstall a program.
-Select Dynamics GP 2018.
+Select Dynamics GP.
 Click Change to open the Program Maintenance window.

 ![program maintenance window to add/remove program, repair, or uninstall.](media/admin-addremove-installer.png "Program Maintenance")